fossabot/Portfolio-3/content/projects/GoogleAuth/index.md

 show: 'true'
 ---

 Experimenting with Google's Passwordless login for Android using Firebase Auth.
-Tinkered with &mdash; GoogleAuth, GithubAuth & FirebaseAuth.
+Tinkered around with &mdash; GoogleAuth, GithubAuth & FirebaseAuth.